SiddharthMalhotra/sPCA/README.md

 Download and Install Spark
 ==========================

 Download  Spark 1.0.0+ [here](https://spark.apache.org/downloads.html).
-After Spark is downloaded, build it using the following command:
+After Spark is downloaded, build it using the following command, we refer to the directory where spark is downloaded by **SPARK_HOME**.

 ```
 $SPARK_HOME/sbt/sbt assembly